zapbampow/bggStats/README.md

 ## TODO
 ### Top Priorities
-1. New Games Card
-  - pass table into TableWithPagination, which means including all the react table stuff in RecordedPlays too
-  - new table columns for first-plays table (date, game, location, username, name)
-  - update function to give all first records -> must match all fields

-   - Create a filter for the "new" key in play.player record
-     - So it is really a First time played for player with a player dropdown
-   - Add to filter dropdown
-   - Add new games card
-   - First Play Finder Tool: Add tool that lets a user find the first time they've played a game without using the 'new' checkbox
-     - ~/utils/conversion/getFirstPlayDateFromPlays.ts
-     - move "tools" to under $username so that it knows that it already has plays for that user
-     - use the above function to get all the plays
-     - display them, including whether they are actually recorded as 'new'
 1. Name/location dropdowns based on filteredPlays instead of all plays
 2. Change menu dropdown based on current location.
    - if on dashboard, include Tools